 As a result, it’s important to reach far and wide across your consulting network and practice case interviews with as many experienced consultants as you can.
 Also, don’t be afraid to ask consultants who you network with to help you practice once for case interviews.
 If you maintain a good relationship with them and they think you have a shot, they should be willing to help.

 Again if you want expert coaching, we’re here to help.
-Begin with our most popular starter package, 4 hours of Consulting Interview Prep.
+We recommend Black Belt Interviewer, which gives you 8 hours of 1:1 coaching.
 Our success rate speaks for itself.
 60% of our “Black Belts” land offers at Top 10 firms

 vs. a 3% acceptance rate industry-wide!